Hammad-Izhar/space-site/README.md

 -   Make Tailwind styles look nicer?
 -   Update the Project type to use a tuple rather than an array of links
 -   Is there a difference between lecture handouts and lecture files?
+-   Video fallback as an image
+-   Re-render on resize

 ## `App.tsx`